AsteriskAmpersand/Ice-Stable/README.md

 	- MV decreased to 40+40+50 (down from 45+45+60).
 - Perfect Rush II:
 	- MV increased to 60 (up from 55).
+- Slinger Burst:
+  - Now combos into Charged Slash (O on PS, B on XB).
 - Clutch Claw Weapon Attack:
 	- Final Hit:
 		- Partbreak Modifier increased to 2.35x (up from 1.00x).